ruby-hyperloop/ruby-hyperloop.io/source/docs.html.md

 layout: layout_with_toc
 ---

-ToDo: In above, in specifying the layout here the TOC rerender includes the text above.

 ## DSL Overview

 The Reactrb DSL (Domain Specific Language) is a set of class and instance methods that are used to describe your React components.